 The future leaders of the world.
-Sounds familiar?
-Well of course.
+Sound familiar?
+Well, of course.
 These are the words we read when we were kids.
-But eventually, reality struck when we started to grow up.
-When we found out that the world doesn’t exactly treat us as its future leaders.
-“Ignorant”, “Arrogant”, “Self-centered”, “Useless” – these sum up the 21st century teenage stereotype.
-I’m not saying that teenagers like these don’t exist.
-They do exist.
-But there is no reason of judging a whole generation by its minority.
-Because there are teens out there wanting to make a difference; to create a better future; a better world.
+But eventually, reality hit as we grew up and discovered that the world doesn’t exactly treat our generation as its future leaders.
+“Ignorant,” “arrogant,” “self-centered,” “useless” – these sum up today’s teenagers, according to the older generations.
+Of course teens like that do exist, but that’s no reason to judge all of us negatively.
+Because there are many teens who want to make a difference, to create a better future, a better world.

-The society tagged us as the future leaders.
-But how can the leaders be made if they aren’t given a chance to learn?
-How are we even supposed to develop as a generation if our opinions are suppressed every now and then?
-Every teen out there wants to make a difference.
-But how can we when we’re not taught how to or simply been told that it’s not our cup of tea?
-If we are to be the future leaders, then the adults need to be our guide, not our obstacle.
-Instead of belittling our opinions, we need to be taught to respect opinions.
+We are the future leaders.
+But how can leaders be made if they aren’t given a chance?
+How are we supposed to develop as a generation if our opinions are suppressed and dismissed?
+Teens want to make a difference.
+If we are to be the future leaders, adults need to be our guides, not our obstacles.
+Instead of belittling our opinions, we need them to teach us perspective and historical context.
 Because when we combine the experience of adults with the ambition of teens, what follows is a better future, a better world.

 This piece has been published in Teen Ink’s monthly print magazine.